owid/sdg-tracker.org/pages/biodiversity.md

 <iframe src="https://owid.cloud/grapher/red-list-index" style="width: 100%; height: 600px; border: 0px none;"></iframe>

+## Target 15.6

+**_Promote fair and equitable sharing of the benefits arising from the utilization of genetic resources and promote appropriate access to such resources._**

+<iframe src="https://owid.cloud/grapher/countries-to-access-and-benefit-sharing-clearing-house" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 ## Target 15.a

-**_Mobilize and significantly increase financial resources from all sources to conserve and sustainably use biodiversity and ecosystems._**
+_**Mobilize and significantly increase financial resources from all sources to conserve and sustainably use biodiversity and ecosystems.**_

 ## Target 15.b

-**_Mobilize significant resources from all sources and at all levels to finance sustainable forest management._**
+_**Mobilize significant resources from all sources and at all levels to finance sustainable forest management.**_